psychemedia/island-storynotes/tale_borthwood_deer_elder.md

 And yf yt pleafe hir we will her pray,
 That we might ete with hyr to day.
 The porter feyd full corteflly
-" Your errand to do I am redy."
+"Your errand to do I am redy."
 The ladie to her mete was fette,
 The porter cam and fayr her grette,
-" Madame, he feyde, god yow fave,
+"Madame, he feyde, god yow fave,
-" At your gate geftis you have,
+"At your gate geftis you have,
-" Straunge men us for to fe
+"Straunge men us for to fe
-" Thei afke mete for charyte."
+"Thei afke mete for charyte."
 The ladie commaundeth fone anone
 That the gates wer undone,
 ■" Took.